Difference Between Embezzlement and Money Laundering

 What is Embezzlement?

 Embezzlement is a serious white-collar crime that involves the misappropriation of funds that have been entrusted to an individual.
-This type of theft occurs when someone with access to an organization's finances diverts funds for their personal use or for the benefit of a third party.
+This form of theft occurs when someone with access to an organization's finances diverts funds for their personal use or for the benefit of a third party.
 To conceal their actions, embezzlers may create false invoices or receipts or work with a consultant or contractor who never performs the services for which they are paid.

 The Difference Between Money Laundering and Embezzlement